noahehall/theBookOfNoah/linux/docker/docker_new.md

       - physical network interface
   - multi-host virtual networks
     - provide an overlay where any container on a paritcipating host can have its on routable IP address from any other container in the network

+## docker container networking archetypes
+  - define how a container interacts with other local containers and the hosts network
+  - each archetype provides a different level of isolation\]]

+  - closed containers

+  - bridged containers

+  - joined containers

+  - open containers

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images